11 Things to Know About Sheepadoodles

 One of the beauties of the Sheepadoodle's calm demeanor is that they get along excellently with children and are very gentle.
 They often will take a child's rougher play with little to no reaction and enjoy the attention they get.
 They also love playing games with kids and will enjoy burning off energy by running around and playing with their little humans.

 Sheepadoodles also love to play with other dogs and, with proper socialization, enjoy going out in public and visiting doggie parks.
 They also appreciate having doggie siblings and will get along great with any dogs you already have.
 Most dogs actually do best when you have 2 or more in a home.
 By nature, they are pack animals, and having a doggie sibling will help them not feel lonely or bored and often will keep them out of troublesome behavior.

 8. How long will Sheepadoodles live?

 Sheepadoodles have a 12-15 years lifespan, meaning they will be a loving family member for years to come.

 9. How healthy are Sheepadoodles?

-An additional benefit to the hybrid Sheepadoodle is that often heath issues that may be more prone to the Poodle or Old English Sheepdog can be reduced through the crossbreeding, which is often referred to as "hybrid vigor."
+An additional benefit to properly bred Sheepadoodles is that the likelihood of health issues that may be more prone to the Poodle or Old English Sheepdog can be reduced through crossbreeding, which is often referred to as "hybrid vigor."
 Some breeds' uncommon health problems can repeat through generations through harmful recessive genes prone to the breed being passed on.

-By crossing two healthy, purebred dogs from different breeds there is a highly increased likelihood that any negative recessive health issues will be eliminated.
-This doesn't mean they are impervious to health problems, and with advanced age any dog can develop health issues.
+By crossing two healthy, purebred dogs from different breeds there is an increased likelihood that any negative recessive health issues will be eliminated.
+This doesn't mean they are impervious to health problems, and with advanced age, any dog can develop health issues.
 Regular vet visits combed with proper diet and exercise will help a Sheepadoodle have a maximized healthy life.